chapel-lang/chapel/doc/developer/bestPractices/TestSystem.rst

 scripts that would mirror a internal copy of, build, run, and gather timings for reference versions.
 This data could be shown on the performance tracking page.

+**Documentation Improvements**

+There are several aspects of the testing system undocumented.
+See the ``..
+TODO`` lines within the raw text of this file to see a few.